magomimmo/modern-cljs/doc/tutorial-14.md

 have a never ending story and go nowhere.
 Code testing is a need, full stop.
 How much coverage?
 It depends.

-I started programming almost 30 years ago and I had the luckiness of starting with Prolog and then on a wonderful Lisp Machine, which I still miss a lot today.
-I never started a program from a test that has to fail to progress until it succeeds.
+I started programming almost 30 years ago and I had the fortune of starting with Prolog and then I swithed on a wonderful Lisp Machine, which I still miss a lot today.
+I never departed a program from a test that has to fail to progress until it succeeds.
 That's because I had my Lisp REPL to follow my thoughts and to correct them on the fly.
-Nowadayy, by using CLJ/CLJS, with immutability included, unit tests are very easy to be implemented because most of the time you have to do with pure functions, whose outputs depends only by the past inputs.
+Nowadays, by using CLJ/CLJS, with immutability included, unit tests are very easy to be implemented because most of the time you manage pure functions, whose outputs depends only by the passed inputs.
 That said, when you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.

 ## Introduction

-In the last [tutorial][1] I hope you had some fun in seeing the DRY principle at work, while adhering to the progressive enhancement strategy.
+In the last [tutorial][1] I hope you had some fun in seeing the DRY (dont' Repeat Yourself) principle at work, while adhering to the progressive enhancement strategy.
 Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
 In the [tutorial 10 - Introducing Ajax][2] we implemented a Shopping Calculator by using the Ajax style of communication between the browser and the server: said otherwise, between ClojureScript on the client side and Clojure on the server side.
 Obviously, nobody will never implement that kind of stupid widget by using Ajax, if all the information he needs to make the calculation are already in his hands on the browser side.
 By moving the calculation from the client side to the server side, we found an excuse to gently introduce you to Ajax.
-After all this is a series of tutorial on CLJS not on CLJ, but by doing this, we have broken the first principle of the progressive enhancement strategy, which dictates to start developing your web application by implementing it as if JavaScript would not be available on the browser of the users.
+After all, this is a series of tutorial on CLJS not on CLJ, but by omitting a server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates to start developing your web application by implementing it as if JavaScript would not be available on the browser of the users.

 The main advantage of CLJ and CLJS is that you have a unified language for both sides of the world, and this language is, in my